ether/etherpad-lite/.github/ISSUE_TEMPLATE/custom.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the plugin request here.

-**Plugin?**
-Might this feature be better suited to being a plugin?
-Usually features that can be plugins, should be.